cloudmesh/classes/docs/source/lesson/collaboration/shell-access.rst

 * your FutureSystems status is all green in your "Portal Account" tab on https://portal.futuresystems.org/
 * log into ``india.futuresystems.org`` using SSH.

-You may wish to view a :ref:`Detailed discussion about SSH <ref-advanced-ssh>`.
+You may wish to view a :ref:`Detailed discussion about SSH <ref-advanced-ssh>`

 .. _Creating FutureSystems Accounts and Projects: http://cloudmesh.github.io/introduction_to_cloud_computing/accounts/accounts.html
 .. _Using SSH Keys: http://cloudmesh.github.io/introduction_to_cloud_computing/accounts/accounts.html